Biography

 Mingyong Cheng, originally from Beijing and now based in California, is an interdisciplinary artist working at the intersection of AI, generative art, and environmental research.
 She holds two BFAs from Communication University of China (CUC), an MFA in Experimental and Documentary Arts from Duke University and is currently pursuing a Ph.D. in Art Practice and Art History at the University of California, San Diego, with a focus on interdisciplinary environmental studies.
 Mingyong’s work bridges computational media arts and speculative ecology, emphasizing the co-creativity of generative artificial intelligence in the artistic process.
 Her research explores how generative AI can act as a collaborative partner, producing ecological art that transforms our understanding of and relationship with nature and the environment.
 By engaging AI as a co-creative force, her practice reimagines the boundaries of creativity and its potential to address contemporary ecological challenges.
-Her work has been exhibited internationally at leading venues, including ACM SIGGRAPH Asia, the SIGGRAPH Digital Art Community, the Annual Conference on Neural Information Processing Systems (NeurIPS), the International Symposium on Electronic Art (ISEA), the IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR), the Gold Muse Design Award 2025 in the Artificial Intelligence track, and other global art and technology forums.
+Her work has been exhibited internationally at leading venues, including ACM SIGGRAPH Asia, SIGGRAPH and Creativity & Cognition, the Annual Conference on Neural Information Processing Systems (NeurIPS), the International Symposium on Electronic Art (ISEA), the IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR), and other global art and technology forums.
+Her work won the Gold Muse Design Award 2025 in the Artificial Intelligence category and was also recognized as the winner of the 2025 Digital Arts Student Competition – Speculative Futures.

 I am an interdisciplinary artist and researcher working at the intersection of generative systems, participatory media, and speculative ecologies.
 My practice engages with computation not simply as a tool but as a way of sensing, interpreting, and transforming the world.
 Drawing from my background in filmmaking and my current work in art history and theory, I approach media as a site where perception, memory, and agency collide, where forms of intelligence, human and nonhuman, begin to blur.
 Lately, I have been drawn to the subtle entanglements between synthetic systems and organic processes, between technological abstraction and emotional resonance.
 I am particularly interested in how generative AI reshapes how we think about authorship, knowledge, and artistic emergence, and how it might be approached not only as a productive force but as a speculative companion, a system that distorts, reflects, and co-creates.
 I think with AI not to automate vision but to estrange it, to open up unfamiliar channels of perception that might reveal something real, however nonliteral or uncomfortable.